Commissioner Ellen J. Hurley - Planning Commission

 On December 6, 2011, the Board of Supervisors, on a motion by Braddock District Supervisor John Cook, appointed Ellen J. "Nell" Hurley to serve as the Planning Commissioner for the Braddock District.
-Officially sworn in on January 18, 2012, Commissioner Hurley's current term will expire on December 31, 2015.
+In December 2015 she was reappointed for an additional four year term that will expire December 2019.

 Hurley earned a Master of Science degree from the University of Virginia in Urban and Environmental Planning with a concentration in Public School Policy Planning and a Master of Science degree from the U.S. Navy Postgraduate School in Decision Systems Technology.
 She has been an Associate Professor at Old Dominion, Hampton, and Norfolk State Universities where she taught Leadership and Management.

 Hurley is a retired U.S. Navy Captain with 25 years in leadership, education, technical, acquisition, and staff positions.
 Among her many duties were Senior White House Systems Analyst; Director of Plans, Programs and Budgeting for the Defense Nuclear Agency; Executive Officer, Naval Support Facility Diego Garcia; Executive Officer, Navy ROTC Unit Hampton Roads, and Commanding Officer, Navy Recruiting District Philadelphia.
 She served at Navy Communications Stations in Hawaii, Northern Ireland, Florida, and the Republic of the Philippines.